Skip to content

 For each workspace you belong to, a tick is internal only when both are true:

-1. Repo match — the current GitHub-style remote of the active text editor (owner/repo) matches that workspace’s repo patterns (glob-style, same as before).
+1. Repo match — the current GitHub-style remote of the active text editor (owner/repo) matches that workspace’s repo patterns (glob-style lists configured per workspace; see Cloud sync → Repo patterns).

 2. App match (if configured) — that workspace’s app allowlist is empty (no filter), or at least one regex pattern matches the ActivityWatch window app name or window title (case-insensitive).
 Patterns are stored on the server per workspace (admins edit them; every member receives them via /api/team/me).